 For the matter of strategies, after reading your article, 7 Reasons to Offer a Value Packed Ezine, one of the things I’ve done is (re)starting with an ezine and it was successful from the start.

 I’ve received so many great reactions (still do) and also sales.
 Now every day I get new subscribers to my ezine and this makes me really enthusiastic to go on with what I’ve started.”

-Check out what Trix is up to (some of it is in Dutch):
+Check out what Trix is up to (in Dutch):

 Jo Parfitt (author of 27 books – yes, really)

 “After reading Stephanie’s articles on ‘How to Answer the Question: What Do You Do?’ and ‘Got Niche?’ it reminded me of the time, when, about 8 years ago our family finances were stretched to the limit.

 I needed to up my earnings and fast.
 Back then I had done just as Stephanie suggested: I had looked at all my income streams (in my case, journalism, teaching, keynote speaking and writing books) and calculated which ones made me the most money in the least time with the least effort.
 It had leapt out at me in a flash – journalism was my best moneymaker.
 So I focused on that and went for it and cranked up my income to the level I needed to pay for the school fees and the family holidays.